Mission: Critical Utopias

-"Critical Utopias: Migration 2070" is a transatlantic design studio class that challenges students to step into the role of strategic futurists.
+"Critical Utopias: Designing for Conviviality" is a transatlantic COIL (Collaborative Online International Learning) design studio class (between Technische Hochschule Mannheim and California State University, East Bay) that challenges students to step into the role of strategic futurists.
 Working across borders in mixed American and German teams, we address the mid-21st century's defining issue: human movement driven by climate niche collapse.

 01. The Challenge: Migration 2070